Surviving Grief & Trauma as an Introvert

 Grief and loss can feel like a scary place to be.
 If you identify as an introvert it’s important that you choose grief support coaching that aligns with your values and quiet temperament.

-With self care practices that harness your brain’s neuroplasticity and builds your inner resilience and empowerment you can learn to navigate this weird and overwhelming time as you navigate your way with grief and loss.
+With self care practices that harness your brain’s neuroplasticity and build your inner resilience and empowerment, you can learn to navigate this weird and overwhelming time as you find your way with grief and loss.

 Hi there.
 I’m Denise an introvert who has experienced grief and loss many times in my life.
 Grief is shocking, overwhelming and disorientating.
 The sense of loss and pain can feel all consuming.